mcbloch/mcbloch.github.io/content/cv.md

   - name: Zeus WPI
     uri: https://zeus.ugent.be
     function: Project lead, President
+    description:
+      Was board member for 3 years of the student union Zeus WPI.
+      Started out as project lead in my first year.
+Continued my participation as president during a tough year due to the pandemic.
-    description: Was project lead, president and assisting board member each for 1 year of the student union Zeus WPI, who organize free events for people interested in computer science, especially students of Ghent University.
-The union revolves around showing people the cool, interesting and sometimes simply weird fields in computer science in a friendly environment.
-In the club room (the basement of the S9 building) we also provide a space where people can work on projects and meet people with similar interests.
+      Finished as an assisting board member.
+Zeus WPI organizes free events for people interested in computer science, especially students of Ghent University.
+      The union revolves around showing people the cool, interesting, and sometimes simply weird fields in computer science in a friendly environment.
+      In the clubroom (the basement of the S9 building) we also provide a space where people can work on projects and meet others with similar interests.
     started: 2019
     ended: 2022
 projects: []